Casa dei Cappuccini A

 Bedroom 1 with en-suite bathroom

 You will be able to enter the first bedroom from the living room.
 The floor is paved with tiles with inlaid handmade mayolica tiles, in the characteristic style of the Amalfi Coast.
 It has two twin beds (80 cm/32 inches), that can be pushed together into a matrimonial bed if requested.
 From the bedroom you will be able to enter the terrace with a view of the sea and of the coast of Amalfi through a French door.
 The bedroom is equipped with an air conditioning/heating unit.
-This bedroom has an en-suite bathroom, equipped with a washbasin, a toilet and a shower.
+This bedroom has an en-suite bathroom, equipped with a washbasin, a toilet, a shower and a hairdryer.

 Bedroom 2 with en-suite bathroom